-Beyond a shadow of doubt, nothing beats the original.
-Beijing is at its best during Spring Festival: city got decorated up, red lanterns bloom in the city like nothing you've ever seen.
-One of the highlights that I highly recommend is temple fairs, where display different themes and have cultural products for sale.
-Moreover, there will be heaps of local snacks tease your taste buds along with fascinating parades of folks in traditional costumes feast your eyes!
-So do not miss out this opportunity to get a real taste of the Chinese New Year.
-I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue and Hongluo.
+Beyond a shadow of a doubt, nothing beats the original.
+Beijing is at its best during Spring Festival: the city got decorated up, and red lanterns bloom in the city like nothing you've ever seen.
+One of the highlights that I highly recommend is temple fairs, which display different themes and have cultural products for sale.
+Moreover, there will be heaps of local snacks to tease your taste buds along with fascinating parades of folks in traditional costumes to feast your eyes!
+So do not miss out on this opportunity to get a real taste of the Chinese New Year.
+I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue, and Hongluo.

-Beijing maintains the top choice when it comes to celebrating Spring Festival.
+Beijing maintains the top choice when it comes to celebrating the Spring Festival.

-Victoria Harbor witnesses the amazing fireworks display of Spring Festival every year.
-(Photo: Odyssey guest Gary Ruppert)
+Victoria Harbor witnesses the amazing fireworks display of the Spring Festival every year.
+(Photo: Odynovo (formerly Odyssey) guest Gary Ruppert)

-Yu Garden is a hub for all kinds of things to do over Spring Festival.
+Yu Garden is a hub for all kinds of things to do over the Spring Festival.

-Chengdu boasts rich history of ancient Chinese Bashu culture, thus remaining a good choice for travelers who wish to discover a real Spring Festival.
-Much like Beijing but more of local vibe, annual temple fairs are held in Wuhou Temple and Jinli Street, staging all kinds of cultural activities including lantern display, special food fair, regional folk custom performance, etc..
-Don't forget to try local eats as Chengdu was declared to be a city of gastronomy by UNESCO in 2011.
-Furthermore, good news has it that the Chengdu Panda Breeding Centre stays open during the whole festival.
+Chengdu boasts a rich history of ancient Chinese Bashu culture, thus remaining a good choice for travelers who wish to discover a real Spring Festival.
+Much like Beijing but with more of a local vibe, annual temple fairs are held in Wuhou Temple and Jinli Street, staging all kinds of cultural activities including lantern displays, special food fairs, regional folk custom performances, etc. Don't forget to try local eats as Chengdu was declared to be a city of gastronomy by UNESCO in 2011.
+Furthermore, the good news has it that the Chengdu Panda Breeding Centre stays open during the whole festival.

 Let the adorable creatures spice up your festival mood!

-It seems crazy to visit Harbin in its coldest season, yet trust me, this is also the time one can make the most of the Ice City, which hosts the world-famed Harbin Ice and Snow Festival opening from January 5th though the end of February every year.
-Temperature here can be as low as -22 degrees, therefore enough warm clothes is indispensable.
-Besides, the Songhua River turns into a huge playground where people enjoy various winter activities, such as ice fishing, skating and ride in ice junks.
+It seems crazy to visit Harbin in its coldest season, yet trust me, this is also the time one can make the most of the Ice City, which hosts the world-famed Harbin Ice and Snow Festival opening from January 5th through the end of February every year.
+The temperature here can be as low as -22 degrees, therefore enough warm clothes are indispensable.
+Besides, the Songhua River turns into a huge playground where people enjoy various winter activities, such as ice fishing, skating, and riding in ice junks.
 Haven't I told you that Harbin is dubbed the "Oriental Moscow" because of the perfect blend of North China culture and European flavor?
-Go to the Saint-Sophia Church and the Central Avenue and you will see why this snow-capped city earned the name!
+Go to the Saint-Sophia Church and Central Avenue and you will see why this snow-capped city earned the name!

 As one of the last surviving ancient towns in China, Lijiang gets a bit more crowded than usual throughout Spring Festival, when domestic tourism thrives and foreign travelers come to participate in a wide range of cultural and Naxi minority group activities.
 There is a bonfire party held at the central plaza in the evening.
 Many local folks dance there and welcome travelers to join.
 By the river, hundreds of floating lamps are lit and set into the water, carrying people's best wishes for their loved ones.
 Many bars ring the town's waterways are dressed up New Year theme, which certainly woos one to have a drink.